 The data analyzed in this project came from an experiment performed by McKenzie Powers, with the help of Dr. Malin Olofsson (Powers, 2023).
 Before the experiment, E. huxleyi (CCMP 2090) was grown for at least 30 generations in cultures of L1 media (without Si) at 14℃, 20℃, and 28℃ for complete temperature acclimation.
 The E. huxleyi cultures were grown on a 16:8 hour light/dark cycle at 110-120 μmol photons m-2 s-1 before and during the experiment.
 At the start of the experiment, E. huxleyi cells were subcultured into four axenic replicates per temperature treatment with 200 mL of fresh media at a concentration of 105 cells mL-1.
 When the cells in the cultures reached a late exponential phase of growth, culture aliquots were collected to measure cell counts on a Coulter counter and photosynthetic efficiency (Fv/Fm) on a FIRe apparatus.

 The 14C cultures reached late exponential phase after 7 days of growth, the 20C cultures after 6 days, and the 28C cultures after 5 days.
 The average growth rate and photosynthetic efficiency (Fv/Fm) were calculated and plotted for each temperature treatment (Figure 1).
 The growth rate of E. huxleyi in the 14C treatment (0.22 day-1) was significantly lower than the growth rates of the 20C and 28C treatments.
 Growth rate was not significantly different between the 20C treatment (0.40 day-1) and the 28C treatment (0.37 day-1).
-In a previous study with multiple strains of E. huxleyi, growth rate was highest at 20C-25C and decreased slightly at 27.5C (Rosas-Navarro et al., 2016).
-The growth rate at 15C was about 1/3 less than the growth rate at 20C-25C, which is similar to the results from this experiment (Figure 1).
+In a previous study with multiple strains of E. huxleyi, growth rate was highest at 20C-25C and decreased slightly at 27.5C, while the growth rate at 15C was about 1/3 less than at 20C-25C (Rosas-Navarro et al., 2016), which is similar to the results from this experiment (Figure 1).
 The maintenance temperature of the CCMP 2090 strain used in this experiment is 14C, so a slower growth rate is expected at this temperature as metabolic activity is slowed to allow longer time periods between culture transfers (Bigelow NCMA).

 The photosynthetic efficiency of the E. huxleyi cells was significantly different between all three temperature treatments, with an average of 0.35 at 14C, 0.39 at 20C, and 0.30 at 28C.
-Photosynthetic efficiency was significantly higher at 20C, which may be due to their acclimation in their preferred temperature range.
+Photosynthetic efficiency was significantly higher at 20C, which may be due to the cells being grown in their preferred temperature range.
 Optimal temperatures are positively correlated to growth and productivity in E. huxleyi cells (Rosas-Navarro, 2016).
-Photosynthetic efficiency was significantly lower at 28C compared to 14C and 20C.
-Photosynthesis is sensitive to thermal stress and is often inhibited by high temperatures (Mathur et al., 2014).
-The low photosynthetic efficiency at 28C may be indicative of heat stress since 28C is above the observed growth maximum of E. huxleyi (Fielding, 2013).
+Photosynthetic efficiency was significantly lower at 28C compared to both 14C and 20C.
+Photosynthesis is sensitive to thermal stress and is often inhibited by high temperatures (Mathur et al., 2014), and therefore the low photosynthetic efficiency at 28C may be indicative of heat stress (Fielding, 2013).

 Figure 1.
 Average growth rate (left) and photosynthetic efficiency (right) of E. huxleyi when acclimated at 14°C, 20°C, and 28°C. Error bars represent the standard deviation between replicates.
 Asterisks (*) represent statistically significant differences (p < 0.05).
 Adapted from Powers, (2023).